 - Helps beat stress

 With SO many awesome reasons to go plant based it’s hard to find any reasons not to.
-And once you have learnt the basics of combining your macro nutrients correctly (i.e. proteins, carbs, and fats), plus a few good recipes to boot, you will be well on your way to the abundant healrh that will change your life forever!
+And once you have learnt the basics of combining your macronutrient’s correctly (i.e. proteins, carbs, and fats), plus a few good recipes to boot, you will be well on your way to abundant health: the kind that will change your life forever!

-The fact that most plant based foods are alkaline and most animal foods are acidic, means that the plant based diet will cause a lot less inflammation in your body.
+The fact that most plant based foods are more alkaline and most animal foods acidic means that the plant based diet will cause a lot less inflammation in general in your body.

-Inflammation is good in small doses to alert us to a problem within the body such as an injury, but these days many of us have long term chronic inflammation, often due to a bad diet in general, and pollution, sugar, trans fats, chemicals in food, smoking, alcohol, and generally just not obtaining enough antioxidants from their diet from fruits and vegetables.
+Inflammation is good in small doses to alert you to a problem within the body such as an injury, but the problem is these days most people have long term chronic inflammation often due to a bad diet in general, pollution, sugar, trans fats, chemicals in food, smoking, alcohol, and generally just not obtaining enough antioxidants from the diet from fruits and vegetables.

-It is important to understand the difference between a ‘healthy’ plant based/or vegan diet, and an unhealthy one.
+It’s very important to understand the difference between a healthy plant based or vegan diet, and an unhealthy one.
 The healthy version consists of all the foods on the list below.
-There are of course MANY unhealthy vegan foods which I have deliberately not added to this list as they won’t give you any benefits.
+There are of course MANY unhealthy plant based foods which I have deliberately not added to this list as they won’t give you any nutritional benefits.

-For example, many fast/junk foods are actually plants, but you wouldn’t necessarily make the correlation; such as fries, sugar, some confectionery, sweets, candy, trans fats, chips, refined flours – the list goes on.
-And now that the vegan/plant based eating trend is so big, it means there are many junk foods available from supermarkets in vegan versions all waiting to tempt you.
+For example, many fast foods or junk foods are actually plants but you wouldn’t necessarily make the correlation, examples are fries, sugar, confectionery, sweets, candy, trans fats, chips, refined flours… the list goes on.
+And now that the vegan and plant based eating trend is so big it means there are many vegan junk foods available from supermarkets just waiting to tempt you.

-However, you should be aware that if you indulge in too many of these vegan junk foods then you won’t feel the benefits of the above list, and will in fact probably become less healthy than before due to missing out on vital nutrients.
+However, you should be aware that if you indulge in too many of these vegan junk foods then you won’t feel the benefits of the foods on the below list.
+In fact, you will probably become less healthy than before due to missing out on vital nutrients.

 Going plant based the easy way:-

-When you start a plant based or vegan diet, you will more than likely be asked the inevitable “where do you get your protein from” question by friends and family.
-And this is actually a good question because getting enough protein is indeed something you will need to be mindful of, but worry not for there are MANY plant sources – please check out the list below.
+When you start a plant based, or vegan diet, you will more than likely be asked the inevitable “where do you get your protein from” question by friends and family.
+And this is actually a good question because getting enough protein is indeed something you will need to be mindful of, but worry not for there are MANY plant sources.

 Pretty much all of these foods are very budget friendly: potatoes are really cheap (even sweet potatoes) and make fantastic homemade chunky chips.
-Just par boil and cook in the oven with a little olive or coconut oil and some herbs and spices of your choice, and voila – carb craving busting chips!
+Just par boil and cook in the oven with a little olive or coconut oil along with some herbs and spices of your choice, and voila – carb craving busting chips!

-Beans, legumes, pulses, peanuts, pastas, rice, and ‘in season’ fruits and vegetables are all pretty inexpensive.
-And it’s often cheaper to but in bulk to save oodles of money, especially with your pulses, rice and pasta.
-They also have the added bonus of literally lasting years so you never have any wastage.
+Beans, legumes, pulses, peanuts, pastas, rice, and seasonal fruits and vegetables are all pretty inexpensive.
+It’s often cheaper to but in bulk to save money, especially with your pulses, rice, and pasta; they also have the added bonus of literally lasting years, so you never have any wastage.

-Any spare cash you save from this cheaper lifestyle you can use if you so wish (I do) to spend on the more expensive items such as protein powders/ green superfood powders and other supplements that can help supercharge your health even more.
-You don’t absolutely need these on your plant based eating plan but they do give you an extra edge in terms of energy, glowing skin, and anti aging, due to high levels of antioxidants, plus they ensure adequate levels of protein of which you have to be especially vigilant about if you are in any kind of training or exercise plan.
+Any spare cash you save from this more frugal lifestyle you can use if you so wish (I do) to spend on the more expensive items such as protein powders/ green superfood powders and other supplements that can help supercharge your health even more.
+You don’t absolutely need these on your plant based eating plan, but they do give you an extra edge in terms of energy, glowing skin, and anti aging, due to their high levels of antioxidants.

 Plant Based Diet on a Budget – Easy to Source Grocery List:

-(The items marked with an asterix are your sources of protein and should be included in every meal to make it complete and well-rounded).
+(The items marked with an asterix are your sources of protein and should be included in every meal to make it ‘complete’).